Eliany Perez

 About me

-I am a first generation graduate student in the Department of Psychology at the University of Florida.
-As a cognitive neuroscientist, I am interested in examining cognitive declines associated with healthy and pathological aging.
-My main goal is to develop tools and interventions that can help ease age-related cognitive deficits and improve navigation decisions among older adults.
-Under the mentorship of Dr. Steven Weisberg, I am conducting research on the intersection between individual differences in spatial navigation behavior and neural mechanisms of decision-making across the adult lifespan.
-I am using computational modeling, fMRI, and behavioral methods in an effort to achieve this goal.
+I am a first-generation graduate student in the Department of Psychology at the University of Florida, with a strong background in cognitive neuroscience.
+My passion lies in leveraging data-driven approaches to understand and address cognitive challenges associated with aging.
+I aim to create impactful tools and interventions that can help improve decision-making and navigation in older adults.
+My research under the guidance of Dr. Steven Weisberg has involved exploring how individual differences in spatial navigation relate to decision-making processes across the adult lifespan.
+I have honed skills in computational modeling, fMRI analysis, and behavioral research.

 Download my CV.